The key is Automation

 Continue reading

-MISP 2.4.187 released with security fixes, new features and bugs fixes.
+MISP 2.5.22 released with improvements and bugs fixes

 Continue reading